viliakov2/as2020111701/task3/Readme.md

 * The status of the Job will be sent to the SNS topic and also can be checked on the Elastic Transcoder section of AWS Console.
 * The processed video and thumbnail are available via CloudFront distribution, its endpoint can be found in the output of `terraform apply`.
 Be informed that the CloudFront origin path is 'processed/' so a URI must not include it.

-The Transcoder has been tested against the `MP4` type of media files.
+The Transcoder job has been tested against the `MP4` type of media files.

 To destroy resources: